AdoriZahard/hi3er/docs/index.md

 Mid | Rainbow of Absence / Mad King's Mask / Forbidden Seed | The Lonely Moon Late | Tin Flask or Key to the Deep | The Lonely Moon

+!!! note
+    Hometown is a must for +3 Hua signets.
+It is latter swapped for The Lonely Moon at F6 Shop.

 Time | Support 1 | Support 2
 :----: | :----: | :----:
 Early | SS | BR